 Why ChatGPT recommends three other restaurants and not yours

-By Lior Mechlovich · May 11, 2026
+By Lior Mechlovich · May 11, 2026 · Updated June 15, 2026

 SOCi's 2026 Local Visibility Index found that only about 45% of map-pack top-3 businesses are also ChatGPT-recommended for the same query.
 The other 55% of map-pack winners are invisible to AI search.
 And separately, only 1.2% of local businesses overall are getting recommended by ChatGPT today.

-If you're in that 98.8%, here's why.
+If you're in that 98.8%, here's why — and what actually moves it.

 What ChatGPT actually does

-When someone types "best Italian restaurant in Edison NJ" into ChatGPT, the model:
+When someone types "best Italian restaurant in Edison, NJ" into ChatGPT, the model:

 - Searches the web for the query (via Bing)